HouzuoGuo/laitos/README.md

 [satellite terminals](https://github.com/HouzuoGuo/laitos/wiki/Tips-for-using-apps-over-satellite),
 to give you access to Internet features such as:

--   Browse news, weather, and Twitter.
+- Browse news and check out the weather.
 - Keep in touch via Email, telephone call, and SMS.
 - Remotely control computers in your laitos fleet.
 - ... more apps to explore!

-And when the going gets though, laitos tunnels [TCP traffic over DNS](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-DNS-server-(TCP-over-DNS)) for you to get around local network restrictions.
+And when the going gets though, laitos tunnels [TCP traffic over DNS](<https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-DNS-server-(TCP-over-DNS)>) for you to get around local network restrictions.

 Check out the [comprehensive component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list)